paulgrayson/pivotal-reporting-kit/README.md

 ## TODO
 1. Make this a Gem (make sure Typhoeus is optional)
-1. Error with message when api token is blank
 1. Support querying project memberships
 1. Support accepted/created/updated between dates
 3. Support pagination